 ‘You will surely suffer from diabetes soon if you eat so much sugar!’

 Off lately, Diabetes has become one of the major killers in the world.
 Also known as Diabetes Mellitus, the common occurrence of the disease can be contributed to the lifestyle and diet changes in the people.
-In scientific terms, it is a chronic metabolic disorder that disrupts the body’s ability to use glucose properly thus resulting into hyperglycemia and glycosuria.
+In scientific terms, it is a chronic metabolic disorder that disrupts the body’s ability to use glucose properly thus resulting in hyperglycemia and glycosuria.

 There are three types of Diabetes: